 How the Insurance Company Figures out How Much to Charge You

 Each component of an insurance policy comes with a different price and a different method of calculating that price, and these methods vary from company to company.
 This partly explains some of the widely varying prices you’ll find between companies.

 While the pricing algorithm varies from company to company, they all are based on the same data types.
 Information from the driver that goes into the calculation includes things like:

 - Home ZIP code of the driver

 How to Shop for the Best Insurance Price

-Whether online, by phone or in person, be sure to get at least three quotes for comparison.
-If you just get two and choose A just because it beats B in price, you may miss out on savings, never knowing that C beat them both hands down.
+Whether online, by phone, or in person, be sure to get at least three quotes for comparison.
+If you get two and choose A just because it beats B in price, you may miss out on savings, never knowing that C beat them both hands down.
 That being said, price should not be your only consideration.
-While you never want to have to use your insurance, if that day should, you want to be with the company that will make good on its promises.
-You can find out the reputation and track record of a potential insurance company using sites like JD Powers and Associates, an independent firm that rates and ranks insurance companies, among other things.
+While you never want to have to use your insurance, if that day should, you want to be with a company that will make good on its promises.
+You can find out a potential insurance company’s reputation and track record using sites like Forbes.com, an independent firm that rates and ranks insurance companies, among other things.

 - Getting married